ashan623/ashan623.github.io/_pages/about.md

   - /about.html
 ---

-I am Haohang Huang, a Master student at the EIT NLP of Eastern Institute of Technology, Ningbo, fortunately supervised by Dr. Xiaoyu Shen.
+I am Haohang Huang, a Master student at UOL, and the EIT NLP of Eastern Institute of Technology, Ningbo, fortunately supervised by Dr. Xiaoyu Shen.

 A data-driven personal website
 ======